usnistgov/oscal-xproc3/README.md

 Each project is kept in its own folder, next to the `lib` folder.
 In that folder, the project will have its own README.md.
 While projects may rely on the shared libraries, each one is considered to be discrete and independent from others unless otherwise noted.

-### Background and project goals

-This project aims to make XML-based processing using commodity (open-source) tools more broadly available to users and developers of OSCAL.

-The many subordinate goals include:

-  - Supporting OSCAL activities such as schema testing and development
-  - Supporting XProc 3.0 and related initiatives

-[XProc 3.0](xproc) is an XDM-based (XML Data Model) information processing and pipelining stack published and supported by its development community.
-The problems it addresses - the configuration, management and execution of complex, composable information processing *pipelines* - are in the center of any XML system, yet they are commonly dealt with - or worked around - by painful means and methods including carefully engineered and customized build utilities (Apache Ant or GNU `make`), scripts (`bash` and other), execution environments (web processing stacks), IDE workflows and proprietary solutions -- almost universally platform-dependent.

-This has hindered the propagation of XML-based technology despite its demonstrated generality, usefuless and power, because wherever it is painful and awkward to integrate, its strengths and virtues are masked.

-As a standard supporting a common semantics across implementations -- itself proof-tested by a history of earlier work -- XProc 3.0 promises greater adaptability, accessibility, and scalability.

-[XProc 1.0](xproc1) was published as a [W3C Recommendation](http://www.w3.org/2005/10/Process-20051014/tr.html#rec-publication) in 2010.
-In addition to integrating the latest XSLT and XQuery technologies such as [XSLT 3.0](xslt3), XProc 3.0 represents a significant advance over XProc 1.0:

-- More streamlined and easier to learn and use
-- Capable of processing and delivering any data notation, not only XML, including both JSON and plain-text-based formats (e.g. CSV, TSV etc.)

-Both of these are important for OSCAL, which comes as both XML and JSON and whose users vary from the highly technical, to the bare beginner (in XML, OSCAL or both).

 ### Currently planned projects

 Projects currently planned for deployment in this repository include: